jamee-maker/Academicus/README.md

 ### 1. Running the application
-Click link to go to game repo: https://github.com/jamee-maker/FSW-Text-Based-Adventure
+Link to game repo: https://github.com/jamee-maker/FSW-Text-Based-Adventure
 <ul>
   <li>Clone the repo</li>
   <li>In your terminal, cd to the cloned repo and run npm install</li>